iepathos/claudeforge/README.md

 - **Go**: Go project template optimized for Claude Code development
 - **Python**: Python project template with Claude Code integration

-Templates are automatically cached locally and updated from their respective GitHub repositories.
+Templates are cached locally when first used with `claudeforge new` and can be updated from their respective GitHub repositories using `claudeforge update`.

 ## 🔧 Configuration